antoinezanardi/dev-stamp/README.md

 ## 🛠️ Advanced Usage

-You can customize the stamp with various options which can be passed as a second argument to the `stampInHtml` function.
+You can customize the stamp with various options, which can be passed as a second argument to the `stampInHtml` function.

 ```ts
 import { stampInHtml, StampOptions } from 'dev-stamp';